Published: Jan 30 2019

 Clinometer: Want to see exactly how far you are heeling over?
 This app by Peter Breitling provides exact measurements of a sailboat’s tilt.
 In addition, it has a bubble level and slope finder, so if you need to do any construction projects on your boat (or elsewhere!), it has many uses.
 Available for Apple and Android devices. $1.99.

-BoatUS: BoatUS is a network of on-water towers who will come and fetch you should you run into trouble on the water.
+BoatUS: BoatUS is a network of on-water towers that will come and fetch you should you run into trouble on the water.
 With their app, you can check your latitude and longitude even when you are out of cell phone range, and call for a tow should you run into distress.
 Available for Apple and Android devices.
 Free.

 Flashlight: There are several flashlight apps for both the iPhone and Android, so you can have your pick.
-Make sure to install one that has both a red and a white light.
+Make sure to install one that has both a red and white light.
 You will need the white light for strong illumination, and the red will save your night vision so you do not blind yourself looking for something after dark.
 Available for Apple and Android devices.
 Free.

 While these are very handy and useful apps, it is important to note that phones are prone to damage or loss at sea.
 A protective cover for your smartphone or a simple plastic bag is a good investment if you want to keep your phone safe.
 In addition, keep in mind that though these apps can be very helpful, your battery can die.
 Use these apps whenever they will help you out, but do not make the mistake of relying on them for everything.
 Keep all your boating senses sharp, and enjoy what technology has to offer.